vmware-archive/pop/docs/source/topics/conf.rst

 One of the classic issues with systems software development is adding configuration and options to CLI programs.
 The problem is that configuration data needs to come from multiple sources.
-Defaults need to be set, CLI options need to be accepted, config file(s) needs to exist.
+Defaults need to be set, CLI options need to be accepted, config file(s) need to exist.
 Config file settings need to override defaults, while CLI options need to override both, but the CLI needs to be able to define the location of the config file(s).
 Finally there ends up being multiple sources of truth.
 Config options are documented in one place